Choosing, Transporting and Caring for a Live Christmas Tree

 You keep the tree alive by caring for it as you would a potted plant.
 Then, instead of throwing your Christmas tree out in January, you can plant the tree outside.
 Or, keep it in a pot and use it again next year.

-How to recycle a live Christmas tree
+How to Transport a Live Christmas Tree

 After you’ve picked out the perfect tree, the next step is getting it home.
 It’s important you give this process the attention it deserves, because a tree that isn’t properly secured can be dangerous for you, your car and other drivers on the road.